mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">441 out of 1589 answered</p>

-- **No bandwidth / not priority / blocked by third-party dependencies:** These are all grouped because they are similar in the sense that migration didn’t happen because of a superior force.
-Not sure what we can do exactly but we put an effort to always have a clear changelog and reasoning for the changes, to equip you with arguments and resources when the time is right to migrate.
+- **No bandwidth / not a priority / blocked by third-party dependencies:** These reasons can all be lumped together as "forces beyond your control."
+That's to be expected, but we'll continue to do what we can to persuade your team to migrate, and to make the migration as smooth as possible when you're ready.
-- **Afraid of the amount of breaking changes:** The fear aspect could probably be attenuated by more documentation, examples, automation, so on and so forth.
-Things we already covered in previous topics.
+- **Afraid of the amount of breaking changes:** That fear is understandable, and we still have a great deal of work to do with documentation, automation, and other resources to help minimize the friction involved in migrating.
 - **Don't like the new styling solution:** We believe that’s totally fair.
 Not everyone will buy every move.
 However, as with any open-source project, you always have the opportunity to weigh in and leave your thoughts about any given endeavor we're considering.
-[The issue discussing the chosen styling solution](https://github.com/mui/material-ui/issues/22342) was fairly big and every contribution added to the safety of deciding on one.
-So, make sure to participate and contribute if there's any aspect that you don't agree with.
+[The issue discussing the chosen styling solution](https://github.com/mui/material-ui/issues/22342) was a big one, and every contribution made a difference in the ultimate decision.
+Please don't hesitate to participate in these open discussions—especially if you see something you disagree with.
-- **Didn’t know about it:** There is absolutely an opportunity to explore more channels to engage with the MUI audience, different from those we already use.
+- **Didn’t know about it:** That's something we really need to work on!
+We'll be exploring new ways to engage with our community in the coming months.
-- **Regressions - had to go back to v4:** Feel encouraged to open an issue with whatever difficulty you are having in the migration process, we’ll be happy to guide you.
+- **Regressions - had to go back to v4:** If this happens to you, please open an issue regarding the problems you're facing and we’ll be happy to guide you.

-### Have you, or someone from your team, using any low-code tool for helping with the development of your product?
+### Have you, or anyone from your team, used any low-code tools for helping with the development of your product?

 <img src="/static/blog/2021-survey/27.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Yes: 16.1%; No: 83.9%" />

 <p class="blog-description">1542 out of 1589 answered</p>

-It’s been a while since we started to play around with ideas on how to broaden the ability to use MUI's component libraries for a wider public, enabling more collaboration and faster development speed.
-That’s why we had some questions on this year's survey regarding the low-code space.
-Given that developers are mostly bounded within a product team (considerably tech-literate people), low-code could seem as not necessary, so maybe that’s why over 80% haven’t used it.
-To expand our knowledge, we had the following questions for the 16% that said yes.
+We see a lot of potential in low-code tools to reach a much wider audience beyond developers, for better collaboration and faster development.
+Since our existing users are quite tech-literate people, it shouldn't be surprising that over 80% of you are not using low-code tools.
+But for the 16% who said yes, we had the following questions.

 ### What did it help you build?